-June’s arrival is a surefire signal for outdoor dining to commence.
-Summer showers to one side, eating al fresco is one of this season’s highlights.
+Spring's impending arrival calls for preparation—for outdoor dining that is.
+Infrequent showers aside, eating al fresco for the first time in many months is one of this season’s highlights.
 The food seems to taste better, the atmosphere mellower and mealtimes last longer too.
-So pep up your patio, spruce up your sun trap and delve into these eight garden dining ideas for summertime.
+So pep up your patio and delve into these eight garden dining ideas for outdoor dining.

 Invest in high-quality garden furniture

 At number one on the outdoor dining ideas list is ensuring your alfresco garden furniture is playing its part in setting the scene—hosting you and your guests in comfort and style.
 It should be easy on the eye as much as it is easy in terms of comfort.